 Trump was clearly serious, and he cannot rewrite history to say he was being sarcastic.
 That’s the kind of historical revisionism that progressives and dictators who control the media engage in.
 No conservative should just stand by and let The Donald do it.

-Next Page: The best Twitter reactions to Trump's ridiculous "SARCASM" statement.
+Next Page: The best Twitter reactions to Trump’s ridiculous “SARCASM” statement.
+Hugh Hewitt suggested such reversals should become an Olympic sport.